Charlie Haas: Late career (2013–present)

 In 2020, after a two year retirement, Haas began to work with SWE Fury.
 He would defeat Tim Storm for the SWE Heavyweight Championship on February 6, 2021 in Irving, Texas.

+As of 2026, he occasionally wrestles.

 Impact Wrestling (2022)

 On the January 13, 2022 episode of Impact!, Haas made his Impact Wrestling debut by challenging Josh Alexander to a match.
-The following week on Impact!!, Haas lost to Alexander, and after the match, they embraced in the middle of the ring.
+The following week on Impact!, Haas lost to Alexander, and after the match, they embraced in the middle of the ring.

 Personal life

 Haas married fellow professional wrestler Jackie Gayda in 2005.
 The couple have four children, born in 2006, 2008, 2010, and 2012.
 In December 2020, Haas announced that he and Gayda were divorced.

 On July 9, 2022, Haas announced via Twitter that he is married to Jennifer Haas.

 Haas competed in amateur wrestling during high school, and for Seton Hall University, where he attended on a wrestling scholarship.
 He also has various other awards for wrestling from high school.
 Haas was a two-time Big East Champion at Seton Hall and graduated with a degree in economics and business.
 He then became a stockbroker with Goldman Sachs.
 According to Haas via the Q&A section on his website, he is a devout Christian.
 Following the death of his brother, Haas has wrestled with Russ (his brother's name) written on his wrist tape as a tribute.
 Since 2002 he has maintained a close friendship with his longtime tag team partner Shelton Benjamin, who he often refers to as his "brother."
 Benjamin served as Haas's best man at his wedding to Gayda and is the godfather to Haas' oldest daughter.

 His grandfather Hugh Devore, was an assistant with the Houston Oilers and a former head coach of the Notre Dame Fighting Irish.
 Haas' brother Russ was also a professional wrestler, until his death in 2001 due to a heart attack.

 In 2008, Haas and Gayda opened the "Custom Muscle Nutrition and Smoothie Shop", a nutritional store, in Frisco, Texas.

 Haas applying the Haas of Pain, a submission hold he invented.

 Haas holding Claudio Castagnoli in a rope hung position as Shelton Benjamin leapfrogs onto Castagnoli's back.